 - We have made common areas and hallways more open and accessible by rearranging or removing furniture, removing stored items, and moving signage; we are in the process of installing lever-type door handles as recommended by RCAL.

-- We have expanded our community hours with the Open Doors program, which welcomes people to visit and use the resources at the Center on Thursday evenings and Saturdays.
+- We have expanded our community hours with the Open Doors program, which welcomes people to visit and use the resources at The Community Center on Thursday evenings and Saturdays.
 We intend to expand this program in the future when we have the resources to do so.

 - We are actively pursuing having a wheelchair lift installed between the second and third floors.